27.02.2024 • 8 minutes

 In 2015, Sébastien Lebbe and Jonathan Alzetta started Wooclap to develop a science-backed tool and help teachers capture and retain student attention.
 After their success in education, Wooclap expanded to collaborative business environments and now serves over 50 million users worldwide — including organizations like Maastricht University, Total Energies, and Kellogg’s.

-It offers multiple ‘question types’ (including whiteboards), which can be chained together into interactive presentations or events to engage participants and encourage active learning.
+It offers multiple ‘question types’, which can be chained together into interactive presentations or events to engage participants and encourage active learning.
 Participants can share ideas from third-party platforms thanks to Wooclap’s integrations with popular presentation, LMS, and video conferencing platforms.
 Once a session ends, organizers are provided detailed reports with participant inputs for further analysis and personalized feedback.

 This feature set makes Wooclap a great choice for educational institutions and businesses that want to make their lectures, team meetings, and corporate training interactive and engaging while keeping it organized and focused.